How Do You Pick a Real Estate Agent?

 REALTORS®, in attempting to secure a listing, shall not deliberately mislead the owner as to market value.

 This is why it is so important for home sellers to talk to multiple real estate agents before they hire anyone.
 Even if one Real Estate agent over inflates the price of your home, others may be more conservative and base the price on real evidence.
-These are the kinds of agents you want, because it is very difficult to recover from overpricing a home when you first put it on the market.
+These are the kinds of agents you want because it is tough to recover from overpricing a home when you first put it on the market.
 Real Estate agents who mislead homeowners on value should be avoided at all costs!

 Hiring A Top Producing Realtor Can Make A Big Difference

 When you go to sell your house, you naturally want to make as much money as you can from the sale.
-But what many home owners do not realize is that getting sale, and selling for a decent price, is not usually something that happens with no effort.
-It takes a lot hard work, which is what a real estate agent is for.
+But what many homeowners do not realize is that getting a sale, and selling for a decent price, is not usually something that happens with no effort.
+It takes a lot of hard work, which is what a real estate agent is for.
 When you try to cut costs by going with a cheaper Realtor, you may be damaging your ability to sell your house – especially if you want it sold quickly and for a high dollar amount.

 A top producing Realtor is where he or she is at for a reason.
-This person knows how to sell, and even if he or she charges a higher commission, the work done by the Realtor more than makes up for the increased cost.
+This person knows how to sell, and even if he or she charges a higher commission, the work was done by the Realtor more than makes up for the increased cost.
 You can go with a lower commission agent, but that agent may not do what needs to be done to accomplish your sales goals and get you a great price on your home.

 Why a Real Estate Commission Split Matters

-As a seller, you should be aware of the commission that agents are getting from your sale, and you should make sure that it is competitive for your market.
+As a seller, you should be aware of the commission that agents are getting from your sale, and you should make sure that it is competitive in your market.
 If it is not, you risk running into major problems when you try to move your home.
 If no one sees the home, no one will make an offer.

 Even if the home is shown, the agent may talk the buyer out of purchasing it.
 This doesn’t happen because you don’t have a desirable property – it happens because the agent doesn’t want to make less money!
 When selling quickly and for a good price is important to you, make sure the commission is always reasonable.
 Weak Real Estate agents will often cut commission for no other reason than they have no business and are in desperate need of acquiring some!

-See why the real estate commission offered matters quite a bit in the over all success of selling a home as well as what you ultimately put in your pocket.
+See why the real estate commission offered matters quite a bit in the overall success of selling a home as well as what you ultimately put in your pocket.

-Hopefully all of the above resources have been helpful in understanding how to choose a real estate agent!
+Hopefully, all of the above resources have been helpful in understanding how to choose a real estate agent!